alexwitherspoon/clean-slack/README.md

 Follow these instructions here: https://github.com/alexwitherspoon/clean-slack/blob/master/clean-slack.conf.example

-The file to edit is at:
+The file inside the container to edit is at:

     /opt/clean-slack/clean-slack.conf